 The app can help you get more sales through Instagram.
-Through Social Photos, you can feature happy customers that you can use as social proof, as well as come up with user-generated content.
+Through Social Photos, you can feature happy customers that you can use as social proof and come up with user-generated content.

-A tool for personal content curation, Pocket allows you to quickly save content then tag it for easy reference in the future.
-You can save files from your PC to pocket that you can access through any device.
+A tool for personal content curation, Pocket allows you to save content quickly then tag it for easy reference in the future.
+You can save files from your PC to your pocket that you can access through any device.